ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 Change the following details
 * Base path: /loans/v1
-* Description: Supports Loan quote operation and also provide a simple way to add a delay in the back-end response time and get variable length messages from back-end.
+* Description: Supports Loan quote operation and also provide a simple way to add a delay in the back end response time and get variable length messages from back end.
 Then click *Next* button.

 > Hint: The base path has been chosen carefully to avoid URI rewriting and simplify this first example.
-You always have to be careful with the exposed URI and back-end URI and adopt strategy to avoid URI rewriting or if not possible to reduce the work required to do this mapping.
-The worst case is to have a specific URI for each combinations VERB + PATH.
+You always must be careful with the exposed URI and back end URI and adopt strategy to avoid URI rewriting or if not possible to reduce the work required to do this mapping.
+The worst case is to have a specific URI for each combination VERB + PATH.

 ![Designer Specify quote api](./images/designer-specify-quote-api.png)